tibco-anz/accelerators-smart-transport-v1/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/tibco-anz/gtfsSydBusAccelerator)

 # Real-Time Sydney Bus Accelerator
-Transport for NSW (tfnsw) is the government owned institution responsible for the public transport network in New South Wales including buses, trains, light rails, metro, ferries and so on.
-This accelerator demonstrates end-to-end real-time data integration. streaming and visual analytics features using TIBCO's Connect and Predict capabilities using ther real time GTFS feeds published from tfnsw’s data services.
+Transport for NSW (TfNSW) is the government owned institution responsible for the public transport network in New South Wales including buses, trains, light rails, metro, ferries and so on.
+This accelerator demonstrates end-to-end real-time data integration. streaming and visual analytics features using TIBCO's Connect and Predict capabilities using real time GTFS feeds published from TfNSW’s data services.

 Initial Scope:
 Using TIBCO Develop (Flogo) to extract, transform real time GTFS feeds from Transport for NSW's API data services and publish the streaming data in json format to TIBCO Cloud Messaging eFTL service (TCM).